k-rene/Visual-Media-Tracker/README.md

 users to easily identify shows that they have yet to complete if they went on a viewing break.

 This application can be used by anyone but is specifically *targeted at those who are inconsistent with their viewing habits, as well as their media sources*.
-As someone who's interest in shows fluctuates like Vancouver's weather, but hates not finishing a series I've started watching, this application is something I am in much need of.
+As someone whose interest in shows fluctuates like Vancouver's weather, but hates not finishing a series I've started watching, this application is something I am in much need of.

 ## User Stories